mojzu/sso/sso_manual/developer/start.md

 Run the following tasks to build docker images and run tests for production, tests depend on [Webdriver Manager](#webdriver-manager).

 -   [docker test - up](tasks.md#docker-test-up)

+Tests are run automatically when containers are ready, to rerun them.

 -   [docker test - protractor](tasks.md#docker-test-protractor)

 To stop and destroy test services.